NehaDalmia/FaceGallery/README.md

 ##### 1. Favourites

-The user can mark any image to be their favourite by clicking on the greyed out heart option on  top left of the images, (if an image is already a favourite the heart will appear pink) .
+The user can mark any image to be their favourite by clicking on the **greyed out heart** option on  top left of the images, (if an image is already a favourite the heart will appear pink) .
 On marking an image as a favourite the heart turns pink in colour.
 On going to the favourites section on the nabar, the user can access their favourite images gallery.

 ##### 2. Expression Galleries - XFactor

 FaceGallery uses Face Recognition technology to extract certain expressions from the upload images and created curated galleries consisting of all images with a particular expression.
-These galleries can be accessed from the Expressions option on the navigation bar where the user can choose the desired expression they want to see images of.
+These galleries can be accessed from the **Expressions option** on the navigation bar where the user can choose the desired expression they want to see images of.
 This feature is not present in currently existing online web galleries.

 ##### 3. Download Image Gallery

-Using the 'Get Album' button on the gallery pages of friends/favourites/expressions the user can download all the images collectively in a single zip folder
+Using the **Get Album button** on the gallery pages of friends/favourites/expressions the user can download all the images collectively in a single zip folder

 ##### 4. Download Individual Images

-Allows the user to download any individual image using the download option in the top left corner of the image, which enables this application to be used as an image storing server as well.
+Allows the user to download any individual image using the **download option** in the top left corner of the image, which enables this application to be used as an image storing server as well.

 ##### 5. Friends List

-User can view their list of friends using the 'Friends' dropdown menu on the navigation bar where their names as well as their profile pictures are displayed.
+User can view their list of friends using the **'Friends' dropdown menu** on the navigation bar where their names as well as their profile pictures are displayed.

 ##### 6. Image Thumbnails and Dynamic Gallery